lougerritse/pythonsource/README.md

 IBM i series AS/400 Helpers:
 create a csv listing from wrkoutq to a spool file.
 Export the spool file using operations navigator.

 Run the python with an input parameter and output parameter. modifications might be needed while checking the header.

-convertTOcsv.py
+The convert to CSV python will take a spool file report and create a csv version for data gathering. convertTOcsv.py

-cleanspl.py
+The clean spool command will create a list of FTP commands to delete the spool files from the system.
+This is helpful when you have an out queue containing more than the limit of 192,000 entries. cleanspl.py